Library cards are free of charge. With your library card you can:

 How do I get a library card?

 Whatcom County Library System cards are valid at all Bellingham Public Library locations.
 Bellingham Public Library Cards are valid at any branch of the Whatcom County Library System.
-(Exception: remote access to subscription databases is limited to the card you have, either BPL or WCLS).
+(Exception: remote access to subscription databases is limited to resources available at the library system that issued the card).

 There is a $1 fee to replace a Bellingham Public Library card.

-Anyone who lives, works, or attends school in Whatcom County may be eligible to apply for a library card at any public or academic library in Whatcom County.
+With your Bellingham Public Library card, you may be eligible to apply for a library card at any academic library in Whatcom County.
 See Whatcom Libraries Cooperate - Library One Card for more information.

 Youth may get a library card beginning at birth.
 A parent's or legal guardian's signature is required for applicants under 18.
 Address verification of the parent/guardian is necessary for a child to obtain a library card.
 Examples of verification are: